wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    synthesizing new data on their own.
 Resolvers that follow this recommendation will have a more consistent view of the namespace."

-   and "The reason for these recommendations is that, between the initial query and the expiration of the data from the cache, the